HPE-Legobricks/cal-eStore/README.md

 called to download the latest .war file from Nexus to build a docker image and upload that image to a docker registry—in this case Nexus.
 In the final step, Ansible retrieves the Docker image from Nexus, deploys it to the target nodes, starts the container, and keeps all of the environments consistent.
-Details of our container based deployment are found in the attachment.
+See page 15 of the Technical Approach to DevOps Automation document.

 ### (s) Installation guide